isysoftware/app-mod-workshop/README.md

-# Workshop: Application Modernization in GCP
+# Workshop: Application Modernization in GCP - Modena Dev Fest
 Codebase for the workshop "Application Modernization in GCP"

 This basic code will be used as base project for a workshop. *Important*: this is NSFW (Not Suitable For Work) and it should not be used as example in a production environment.
 The code might contain security issues and is not optimized for a Cloud environment.
 It is based on PHP5 and MySQL.